SevenFo/manager_isaacsim_link/README.md

 # Isaac Sim Link Manager

+> **Note**: This is an English translation fork of the original project by [@SevenFo](https://github.com/SevenFo/manager_isaacsim_link).
+All credit for the original implementation goes to the original author.

 ## Introduction
 This is a tool for creating symbolic links for Isaac Sim Python packages, designed to improve code auto-completion in IDEs like VSCode.
 By creating symbolic links from the site-packages directory to Isaac Sim packages, it enables IDEs to correctly recognize and index Python modules and classes from Isaac Sim.